stonemjs/docs/src/docs/architecture/adapter.md

 ## Adapter Middleware

 Adapter middleware in Stone.js are not general-purpose middlewares.
 They don’t handle authentication, logging, or cross-cutting concerns.
-Instead, they serve a very specific purpose: they are **builders** that translate raw external inputs into normalized system events — and convert system responses back into platform-native outputs.
+Instead, they serve a very specific purpose: they are **builders** that translate raw external inputs into normalized system events, and convert system responses back into platform-native outputs.

 These middlewares operate at the **adapter level**, and are executed **before** your system logic runs.
 They allow you to participate in the construction of: